-It is my distinct pleasure to welcome everyone to Art & Design Session and Tsukuba Global Science Week (TGSW) 2016, now for the 7th year running.
+It is my distinct pleasure to welcome everyone to Tsukuba Global Science Week (TGSW) 2017, now for the 8th year running.

-The history of the University of Tsukuba extends back 144 years when it was founded by the Meiji government as Japan's first institution of higher education and premier Normal School.
+The history of the University of Tsukuba extends back 145 years when it was founded by the Meiji government as the first institution of higher education and premier normal school.
 A little over forty years ago in October 1973, our university relocated from Tokyo to Tsukuba City where it was reborn as a comprehensive institution of higher education.

 Since its establishment, the University of Tsukuba has aimed for interdisciplinary education and research and to be a university open to society and the world.
-In accordance with these principles, we are delighted to host TGSW, which gathers together a number of participants not only from a diverse range of academic fields, but also from many different countries.
-What started out as an event with a single academic discipline, TGSW 2016 now offers sessions from a wide variety of fields ranging from hard sciences to humanities with prominent researchers from over 40 different countries.
+In accordance with these principles, we are delighted to host TGSW which gathers together a number of participants not only from a diverse range of academic fields but also from many different countries.
+What started out as an event focused on a single academic discipline, TGSW now offers sessions from a wide variety of fields ranging from the hard sciences to the humanities with prominent researchers from more than 30 different countries.

-TGSW is a show case of world class researches carried out by our faculty members jointly with fellow scientists throughout the globe, including those associated with public and quasi-public institutions based in Tsukuba Science City and our partner universities outside Japan.
+TGSW is a showcase of world class researches carried out by our faculty members jointly with fellow scientists throughout the globe, including those associated with public and quasi-public institutions based in Tsukuba Science City and our partner universities outside Japan.
 But TGSW is more than that.
 The radical transformation of a globalized society has brought about a range of global challenges - food crisis, energy issues, environmental risks, never-ending wars, poverty, and the list goes on.
-These could be solved only by Trans-Border collaboration for innovation, so that the greater community of scientists, regardless of their areas of specialty, citizenship, ethnicity, gender, faith, and world views, must get together and collaborate closely.
+These could be solved only by trans-border collaboration for innovation, so that the greater community of scientists, regardless of their areas of specialty, citizenship, ethnicity, gender, faith, and world views, must get together and collaborate closely.
 TGSW can serve as an invaluable forum for exchanging views on how to meet those challenges in a way that defies all kinds of traditionally conceived barriers.